 Fava beans, also known as broad beans, have great benefits for weight loss.
 They control energy intake with only a few calories.
-Fiber, protein, water, vitamins, minerals, and antioxidants in fava beans regulate appetite, preserve muscle mass and burn belly fat.
+Fiber, protein, water, B vitamins, and many essential minerals in fava beans regulate appetite, preserve muscle mass, increase metabolism, and burn belly fat.

 Most noteworthy, fava beans can regulate total energy intake!
 They have a high filling effect, as they’re particularly high in protein, fiber, and water.
 Foods rich in these macronutrients can keep us full for hours!

 First, fava beans hydrate the body.
 A cup of cooked fava beans has about 120 grams of water.
 Proper hydration is key for burning belly fat.
-Water in involved in fat metabolism.
-In addition, water promotes satiety.
-We should drink at least 64 oz of water a day for weight loss!
+Water is involved in fat metabolism and promotes satiety.

-Furthermore, a serving of fava beans contains about 33 grams of carbs, of which 9 grams are fiber and only 3 grams are sugars.
+Furthermore, a serving of fava beans contains about 33 grams of carbs, of which 9 grams are fiber.

 Just a cup of fava beans provides 33% of the recommended daily intake of fiber!
 A diet rich in fiber helps us burn belly fat, as fiber regulates appetite, improves insulin sensitivity, and controls glucose responses.
 On the contrary, low intakes of fiber have been linked to an increased risk of obesity.[3,4]

 Actually, beans are the richest foods in fiber.
 Fava beans have the lowest fiber content as compared to other common beans, though.
-For instance, lentils, soybeans, and chickpeas can skyrocket your daily fiber intake!
+Lentils, soybeans, and chickpeas contain significantly higher concentrations of fiber, providing even more than 50% of the Daily Value per serving.
+They can skyrocket your daily fiber intake!

-High intake of protein has beneficial effects on a hypocaloric diet for weight loss.
-Besides reducing cravings for fattening food, protein increases energy expenditure.
+Moreover, protein increases energy expenditure.
 It has the highest thermic effect.
-About 30% of protein is lost during digestion!
+Up to 30% of protein is lost during digestion!

 Fava beans are an excellent source of protein.
 Cooked fava beans have 7.6 grams of protein per 100g, or 13 grams of protein per serving.